waltroloson/twitterbot/README.md

 $ mongo
 ```

 1. Execute the following commands.
+Again make sure the bottom command 'exit' executes and that the mongo shell quits as a result.
 ```sh
 use admin;
 db.auth("admin", "adminPassword");